Skiff: Americas

-One usage of skiff is to refer to a typically small flat-bottomed open boat with a pointed bow and a flat stern originally developed as an inexpensive and easy to build boat for use by inshore fishermen.
-Originally designed to be powered by rowing, their form has evolved so that they are efficiently powered by outboard motors.
+One usage of the word refers to a typically small flat-bottomed open boat with a pointed bow and a flat stern originally developed as an inexpensive and easy-to-build boat for use by inshore fishermen.
+Originally designed to be powered by rowing, their form has evolved to be powered by outboard motors.
 The design is still in common use today for both work and pleasure craft.
 They can be made of wood or other materials.
-There is a similar style of craft in Central America and Mexico, generally called a panga.
+A similar style of craft in Central America and Mexico is generally called a panga.

+By use

 Piracy and smuggling

 The term skiff has been applied to motorized boats of small size and construction used as sea-going vessels for piracy or drug smuggling.